 Laser drilling creates precise holes on a PCB to establish connections between different layers.
 The sleek gadgets that we all are acquainted with consist of HDI boards that incorporate laser drills.
-Laser drilling techniques ensure accuracy even when dealing with the smallest of sizes.
+This technique ensures accuracy even when dealing with the smallest of sizes.

 As we know, laser stands for light amplification by stimulated emission of radiation.
 Laser drilling is the process that uses highly concentrated laser energy for drilling (vaporizing) a hole.
 It is completely different from drilling holes mechanically using a drill bit.